When one man’s food is another man’s posion

 The argument on the flip side is also correct.
 This is in keeping with the fact that intercourse that occurs beyond two days after ovulation will also not ?result in conception.

-With the above in mind, for a lady with a regular menstrual cycle, the ‘unsafe period or days’ is taken to be four days before the day of ovulation plus the day of ovulation and two days after ovulation.
-To be on the safer side, since in the same person over some time it is normal for the pattern to change slightly, one may add two days to both ends of the unsafe days that is making it six days to the estimated day of ovulation and four days after the calculated ovulation date on the calendar.
+In a regular menstrual cycle, the ‘unsafe period or days’ is taken to be four days before the day of ovulation plus the day of ovulation and two days after ovulation.
+To be on the safer side, one may add two days to both ends of the unsafe days.
+That makes it last six days to the estimated day of ovulation and four days after the calculated ovulation date on the calendar.
+The calculated day of ovulation will fall on the 17th of July 2012, making the period 11th of July to 21st of October, 2012.

 Advantages as contraceptive

-It is inferred from above that the major advantage here is that the calendar method for family planning is almost cost-free.
+The major advantage here is that the calendar method for family planning is almost cost-free.
 All that is required is the calendar and two pens – a red and blue pen.
-The red pen is used to mark by asterisk (*) the ovulation day and the preceding ‘unsafe’ six days and the next four days are also underlined in red.
+The red pen is used to mark by asterisk (*) the ovulation day.
+The preceding ‘unsafe’ six days.
+The next four days are also underlined in red.
 For clarity, the blue pen can be used to underline the other days as the ‘safe days’.

-The calendar method is also free of all the potential side effects associated with other methods of contraception like the pill and It also promotes cordiality and harmony in a relationship,?injections since both partners can readily serve as monitors of the calendar and the charting on it.
+The calendar method is also free of all the potential side effects.
+Also, it promotes cordiality and harmony in a relationship injections.
+Because both partners can readily serve as monitors of the calendar and the charting on it.

-This is bound to promote intimate discussion in the relationship particularly with regards to the reproductive pattern of the wife and other related matters.
+This is bound to promote intimate discussion in the relationship.
+Particularly in regards with the reproductive pattern of the wife and other related matters.

 Disadvantages

-The major shortcoming is that the calendar method could be quite tricky, since the pattern of fertility can suddenly change appreciably in the same person over time.
-Like some ladies would have realized that sometime ago their cycles might have hovered around 28 days and later came down to say 24 days or more – that is stretching ?to say 33 days.
+The major shortcoming is that the calendar method could be quite tricky.
+The pattern of fertility can suddenly change appreciably in the same person over time.
+Some ladies realize that their cycles might have hovered around 28 days.
+Later they came down to say 24 days or more – that is stretching to say 33 days.
 This is common and may be normal.

-The above situation is more common in ladies that have had previous ‘disruptions’ in their hitherto regular cycles, e.g., after pregnancy and breastfeeding.
+The above situation is more common in ladies that have had previous ‘disruptions’ in their regular cycles, e.g., after pregnancy.
 As a matter of fact, the calendar method is not advisable for breast feeders.
-This is because the earliest menstrual flow pattern in women that are breast feeding, shortly after delivery, ?may not be so reliable.
+This is because the earliest menstrual flow pattern in women that are breast feeding.
+Shortly after delivery, may not be so reliable.

-The above is also correct of ladies in the extremes of the reproductive years, that is, in young teenagers and women in their late forties who are closing in on their menopause.
-In the latter, menstruation is noted to be irregular in pattern, since the menstrual flow is just appearing or preparing to stop altogether ?respectively.
+The above is also correct of ladies in the extremes of the reproductive years.
+In young teenagers and women in their late forties who are closing in on their menopause.
+Menstruation is noted to be irregular in pattern.
+Menstrual flow is just appearing or preparing to stop altogether respectively.

-In all, across a series of studies of users of the calendar method, the efficiency of the calendar method is about 75 percent accurate.
-Notwithstanding this success rate, however, there are number of ladies that have a success story of close to 100 percent to tell all through ?the time they have used this method.
+Across a series of studies, the efficiency of the calendar method is about 75% accurate.
+However, a number of ladies have success stories close to 100% using this method.

 “What matters most is the self-discipline that users of the calendar method need to adhere to doggedly – when it is not safe on ‘your calendar’ do not rationalize the temptation of having unprotected sex by making yourself safe through other methods that can come in handy under the circumstances.”

-In the final analysis, what matters most is the self-discipline that users of the calendar method need to adhere to doggedly – when it is not safe on ‘your calendar’ do not rationalize the temptation of having unprotected sex by making yourself safe through other methods that can come in handy under the circumstances.
-Such methods include the barrier method, for instance, the use of male or female condoms, or using emergency contraceptive pills, or short term insertion of the IUCD (coil).
+In the final analysis, what matters most is self-discipline.
+Users of the calendar method need to adhere to doggedly.
+When it is not safe on ‘your calendar’, do not rationalize the temptation of having unprotected sex.
+By making yourself safe through other methods, that can come in handy under the circumstances.
+Such methods include the barrier method, the use of male or female condoms, or using emergency contraceptive pills, or short term insertion of the IUCD (coil).
 Even with accurate calculations, the safe period is considered as an unsafe method of contraception.
-This is due to the fact that sperms can live up to 5 or even 7 days in the female reproductive tract.
+Due to the fact that sperms can live up to 5 or even 7 days in the female reproductive tract.
 In addition to the irregularities of the menstrual cycle that can suddenly occur, this would ruin all calculations.

 MBBCh, MSc, MRCOG